 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Just like humans, pets need a nutritious diet, plenty of fresh water, regular exercise, comfortable shelter, clean air, companionship, and regular health care.
 Healthy dogs, cats, and other warm-blooded pets are active with sparkling eyes.
 Since they can't tell us that something is wrong, pet owners must watch for anything out of the ordinary.
-Pets should be treated like small children or babies.

 Symptoms to watch for include everything from lack of energy, cloudy eyes, and dull coat, to persistent scratching, diarrhea, poor appetite, and coughing.
 Final diagnosis usually requires a trip to the local veterinarian for tests and examination.